beginning of content

 Physical activity and relaxation can also help to reduce stress:

-You don’t need to cope on your own.
-Try to ask for help when you need it and accept people’s offers to help you.
+You don’t have to cope alone.
+Ask for help when you need it and accept offers to help you.

 Resources and support